dreamer2908/Baka-Epub/README.md

 ## Requirements

-To run Baka-Epub, you need Firefox and Greasemonkey for the user script, and Sigil version 0.9.5+ for the plugin.

-A different browser with a different user script manager and an older version of Sigil might work, but only the listed softwares are supported.
+To run Baka-HTML, you need Firefox and Greasemonkey.
+A different browser with a different user script manager might work, but only the listed softwares are supported.
 I can't test stuff on what I don't have or use.

+To run Baka-Epub plugin, you need Sigil version 0.8.6+ on Linux, Python 3.4+ with BeautifulSoup4 and PIL libraries.
+Support for Sigil's embedded sigil_bs4 and sigil_gumbo, which will enable cross-platform support, is on the way.

 As of 2016-07-04, I personally use Firefox Nightly 50.0a1, Greasemonkey 3.8, and Sigil 0.9.6 on Linux Mint 17.3 64-bit.
 Baka-Epub are developed tested on these versions.